JemRF/RF-Documentation/pages/mydoc/wifi-rf-relay.md

 Password: WiFirelay

+{% include note.html content="Mount the Gateway in a vertical position with the USB connector down.
+There is a mounting hold on the back for this.
+Do not mount against a metal wall as that will block the WiFi and RF signals."%}

 ### Step 2 : Configure SSID and Password
 Now open up a browser  and navigate to http://192.168.4.1/.
 Next enter the SSID and Password of your WIFI router and click on save.